orstavik/JoiComponents/book/chapter5_HowToMakeMixins/Pattern10_BatchedConstructorCallbacks.md

 ## The completion of DOM-branch construction: 1) Main document parser

 There are two modes of DOM construction.
-First, the parser of the main document.
-Second, the sync mode.
+First, parsing of the main document.
+Second, sync mode.

 The parser of the main document creates custom elements one by one in the main DOM document.
-To explain how the construction of elements happen here, is beyond the scope of this book, let alone this chapter, but to make a long story short, the construction of the main DOM branch is *marked* by the triggering of domContentLoaded event (DCL).
+To explain how the construction of elements happen here, is beyond the scope of this book, let alone this chapter, but to make a long story short, the end of the construction of the main DOM branch is *marked* by the `domContentLoaded` event (DCL).

-Until dcl, the main dom branch is still being constructed.
+Before DCL, the main dom branch is still being constructed.
 Some smaller branches of the main dom branch might be complete, but the browser gives no "partial-dom-branch-loaded" events as it goes along.
 This means that if you wish to delay an event until a batch of dom nodes in the main DOM document